QTrainerAI & QTurkAI Instructions

 5. QTurkAI — Asking a Question

-QTurkAI (at qtrainer.ai/qturk) is our binary-question workflow.
-Ask any question with two possible, opposite answers and run a session that records the resulting metrics.
+QTurkAI (at qtrainer.ai/qturk) is our structured question demonstration.
+Ask a clear question, define the possible answers, and run a session that records the resulting metrics before Reveal.

 Starting a Question